 The scope of practice of kinesiology is defined as “the assessment of human movement and performance and its rehabilitation and management to maintain, rehabilitate or enhance movement and performance.”

 This scope is broad and includes many distinct areas of practice, which may be referred to differently, but are considered kinesiology services.
 Some examples include athletic therapy, ergonomics, exercise physiology, strength conditioning and rehabilitation therapy.
-At the same time, there are many types of therapies, competencies or practices that are not within scope, such as diet prescription, psychological counselling or vision testing.
+At the same time, there are many types of therapies, competencies or practices that are not within scope, such as psychological counselling or vision testing.

 It's important for you to understand when you are practising within scope and when you are not.
 Engaging in some competencies or performing certain job functions that are out of scope is not strictly prohibited.
 However, if this is the case, it's important that you: